 One of its famous techniques is behaviour modification which is a therapeutic approach designed to change a particular undesirable negative behaviour.
 For example, smoking.
 Modifying a behaviour pattern like smoking can have a beneficial impact on major cardiovascular risk factors.

 Interpersonal therapy, on the other hand, is a time-limited, focused, evidence-based approach particularly designed to treat mood disorders.
 The main goal of this psychotherapy is to improve the quality of a person’s interpersonal relationships and social functioning to help reduce stress.

 Interpersonal therapy intervenes in symptom formation and social dysfunction and it is based on the presumption that interpersonal issues affect mood, and mood impairs interpersonal functioning.

-Psychology does have a relation with the development, prevention, and treatment of cardiovascular diseases.
+Psychology does have a relation to the development, prevention, and treatment of cardiovascular diseases.
 Personality types and lifestyles are one of the factors in the development of cardiovascular diseases.

-In order to prevent the development of cardiovascular diseases, one should be mindful of the health degrading behaviours that can cause the onset of a heart disease.
-One major factor to prevent it relies on the behavioural patterns a person uses to deal and cope up with stress.
+In order to prevent the development of cardiovascular diseases, one should be mindful of the health-degrading behaviours that can cause the onset of heart disease.
+One major factor to prevent it relies on the behavioural patterns a person uses to deal and cope with stress.